• Skip to primary navigation

 With Naan: Serve this creamy chickpea curry as a side dish when pairing it up with naan.
 Also, add some onion rings to the plate for a crunchy and delicious dinner platter.

-As a soup or part of vegan bowl: You can also serve this curry as a soup or part of the vegan burrito bowl.
+As a soup or part of a vegan bowl: You can also serve this curry as a soup or part of the vegan burrito bowl.

 Instant Pot Coconut Chickpea Curry